Gabmeister05/Demo/README.md

 1. stop the speakers but the computer will continue to play the file until it ends

 ERROR - if the .mp3 file is muted AND .mp3 is at the end, the unMute() will rewind() the current .mp3 and play it from the beginning :|

+Forward Skip: within a song for milliseconds or seconds (it depends on the individual)

+Reverse Skip: within a song for milliseconds or seconds (it depends on the individual)

+Fast Forward: will speed up the song twice than initially forwards

+Fast Backward: will speed up the song twice than initially backwards